blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 decoderawtransaction "hexstring"
 --------------------------------

-The ``decoderawtransaction`` method returns a JSON object representing the serialized, hex-encoded transaction.
+The ``decoderawtransaction`` method returns a json object representing the serialized, hex-encoded transaction.

 Arguments: